-More than 15 reputable sources, ranging from research studies to the Global Body Dimension Database, inform thousands of data points about women’s anatomy, sizing variations, muscle energy, and outputs.
-These data points are reviewed and analyzed by Liv Design leaders to create three layers of data: Body Dimensions, Muscular Activity, and Strength Patterns.
+More than 30 reputable sources, ranging from research studies to the Global Body Dimension Database, inform thousands of data points about women’s anatomy, sizing variations and muscle energy and outputs are reviewed and analyzed by Liv Design leaders to create three layers of data: Body Dimensions, Muscular Activity, and Strength Patterns.

 Figure 1.
-These are the average anthropometrical differences between men and women of the same height.
-Liv uses this data for setting body position and contact points like narrower handlebars, smaller grips, women’s saddle design, and crank length.
+These are the average anatomical differences between men and women of the same height.
+Liv uses this data for setting body position and contact points like narrower handlebars, smaller grips, women’s-specific saddle design, and crank length.

 Figure 3.
 When we put the average woman onto her closest sized men’s frame, we see that she becomes too bent over and stretched out.
 Not only can this negatively impact her power output, pedal efficiency and balance for bike control, but it also can result in pain points such as lower back pain, neck pain, elbow pain, and numbing of the hands.
 Riding in the wrong position may lead to injury down the road…or trail.

 Figure 4.
-Height Distribution applies to how we decide our frame sizing range; we recognize that there is a range of body shapes and sizes that overlap.
-Liv is committed to proper bike fit for the majority of women, short and tall, by designing women’s geometries and componentry.
+Height Distribution applies to how we decide our frame sizing range.
+Liv is committed to proper bike fit for the majority of women, short and tall.
+We recognize that there is a range of body shapes and sizes that overlap.
+But our research shows us that women's-specific componentry plays a big role in women's comfort on the bike.

 Figure 5.
 Liv bicycle designs emphasize women’s fierce lower body strength, taking into account her natural muscle firing pattern.
 Here we see the data found that women activate the rectus femoris (front thigh) muscles more so than men while cycling.